lieutdan13/puppet-lieutdan13/README.md

     }
     ```

-7. Run puppet on the machine again
+1. Run puppet on the machine again
-8. Login again to the admin panel
+1. Login again to the admin panel
+1. Go to My Sites --> Netwotk Admin --> Dashboard
-9. Go to Settings --> Network Settings and configure the blog accordingly
+1. Go to Settings --> Network Settings and configure the blog accordingly
-10. Go to Plugins and activate SharDB site admin utilities network-wide
+1. Go to Plugins and activate SharDB site admin utilities network-wide
+1. Go to Settings --> SharDB Migration and performa the migration of the sites
+1. Set Multisite to enabled by running the class with multisite =  true.
+For example:

+    ```Puppet
+    class { 'lieutdan13::wordpress':
+        db_password => 'random_password',
+        db_user     => 'wordpress',
+        multisite   => true,
+        version     => 'latest',
+    }
+    ```